 FQHC

-Health Care Partners of South Carolina is a Federally Qualified Health Center or FQHC.
+Health Care Partners of South Carolina is a Federally Qualified Health Center (FQHC)

 • Today the network of FQHCs nationwide is growing.
-Almost 1400 health centers across the country are expected to serve 29 million people in 2020.
-Health centers also serve 1 in 11 people across the country.
+More than 1400 health centers across the country serve more than 31 million patients each year.

 • This health center is a Health Center Program grantee under 42 U.S.C.
 254b, and a deemed Public Health Service employee under 42 U.S.C.
 233(g)-(n).